mg7analytics/geospatial_app/README.md

 ## Notes
 - **Projection**: The app uses EPSG:3857 for area calculations to ensure consistency in overlap and area computations.
 For regional accuracy, consider using a local UTM zone if needed.
+- **Centroid Handling**: The `centroid` sheet identifies geometries with centroids outside their boundaries, but these geometries are not excluded from the `valid` sheet.
+They may still be removed if they have duplicate attributes or overlap issues.
 - **Overlap Removal**: In the `valid` sheet, overlapping polygons (>15%) are removed based on area comparison (smaller area is removed; if equal, the second polygon is removed arbitrarily).
 - **Performance**: Large datasets with many overlapping polygons may take longer to process due to pairwise intersection checks.